MichaelWehar/FourCornersProblem/README.md

 Find a rectangle whose corners are 1's in a Boolean matrix.

+*Note: This is sometimes referred to as a four corners problem.*

 **Example Instance**

 0	0	1	0	0	0	0	1